Fit as a Mama Bear

 Important Teaching Tips

-How many the batch makes will depend on the mold you choose.
+How many gummy bears the batch makes will depend on the mold you choose.
 Do not use the very small molds as the gummy bears are horrific to remove.
 Instead, use regular candy molds.

 You can eat 1-2 elderberry gummies each day when trying to boost your immune system.

-• only half the batch too hard and the other batch too liquid
+• Only half the batch is too hard, and the other batch is too liquid

 These particular homemade gummies are a bit dense for my personal liking, but my daughter loves them.
-Give them a shot and then tweak as needed for your next batch (lower the amount of gelatin by a tablespoon)
+Give them a shot and then tweak as needed for your next batch (lower the amount of gelatin by a tablespoon if you want softer gummies)

 Do elderberry gummies boost the immune system?

-It depends on how the gummy bears are made.
+Homemade elderberry gummies can boost the immune system if they're made from high-quality ingredients.
 Gummies made from fruit juices and sugar are more candy-like and will not help your immune system.

-This immune-boosting elderberry gummies recipe needs to be stored in the fridge.
-Keeping them at room temperature will not only cause them to melt slightly but they would also go bad pretty quickly.
-However, if stored in the fridge in an airtight container, the gummies should last 2-3 weeks.
+Elderberry gummies need to be stored in the fridge.
+Keeping them at room temperature will cause them to melt slightly.
+If stored in the fridge in an airtight container, the gummies should last 2-3 weeks.

 More Cough & Cold Tips